 Public funding for the Center for Women’s History

 Empire State Development and I LOVE NEW YORK

 Regional Economic Development Council Initiative

-The Center will offer families opportunities to connect with America’s past through the eyes and lives of women.
-Kids and their grown-ups will meet both known and new historical figures through our Living History Days, and dig into stories through Sunday Story Time.
+The Center offers families opportunities to connect with America’s past through the eyes and lives of women.
+Kids and their grown-ups can meet both known and new historical figures through our Living History Days, and dig into stories through Sunday Story Time.

 All programs are free with Museum Admission

 Living History Days

 Living History: Votes for Women!

 Saturday and Sunday, December 16-17

 Celebrate the opening of our new exhibition Hotbed with those who led the crusade for women’s rights 100 years ago.
 Meet suffragists who won the vote in New York in November 1917—three years before the 19th Amendment!
 Portrayed by Living Historians, the suffragists share stories their contributions to the battle for the ballot.
 Ask about their early 20th-century wardrobe and special accessories, learn how they marched in parades, and make a suffrage cockade!